mycelial/mycelial/docs/Mycelite.md

 ### Create a SQLite to SQLite data pipeline specification via the API

-If you prefer to setup your data pipelines with an [API](API.md) call, do the following.
+If you prefer to set up your data pipelines with an [API](API.md) call, do the
+following:

-Create the pipeline by making a `POST` specification api call to `/api/pipe/configs` with the following payload:
+Create the pipeline by making a `POST` specification API call to `/api/pipe/configs` with the following payload:

 ```json